Prejudice182/prej-milestone-two/README.md

 As I now had the auctions data, I now had to decided how to look through it for the items I was interested in.
 I created objects for each item I needed prices for, and looped through the data checking for matching item IDs.
 Once this was sorted, I needed to average out the prices, but sometimes players can skew this data by putting items on the Auction House for extortionate amounts.
 I added a median function as well, and choose the cheapest value between the two.

 I then set about displaying the data.
 I chose Bootstrap cards for the layout, and then broke each item down into its respective materials and amounts.
+I was pretty happy with the page at this point, so I invited some feedback from the slack channel, [#peer-code-review](https://code-institute-room.slack.com/messages/CGWQJQKC5).
+It was then pointed out that my "interactive" project had no interactivity.

+After this, I decided to add a calculate modal, to give users a sense of how much their desired crafting would cost them, and how much they could expect to get in return.
+I also added a help modal, to let users know the basics of using the page.

 ## Deployment